Danielle Nicole: Career

-Nicole, Spencer Hutchings, and Davey Nate performed the opening song and classic Isham Jones/Gus Kahn tune, "It Had to Be You", in the 2024 movie "Which Brings Me To You" directed by Peter Hutchings and starring Lucy Hale, Nat Wolff and John Gallagher Jr. During a scene in the movie, her song "Take It All", written by Nicole with Anders Osborne from her album Wolf Den, can be heard and was mentioned in the ending credits.
+Nicole, Spencer Hutchings, and Davey Nate performed the opening song and the Isham Jones/Gus Kahn tune, "It Had to Be You", in the 2024 movie Which Brings Me To You, directed by Peter Hutchings and starring Lucy Hale, Nat Wolff and John Gallagher Jr. During a scene in the movie, her song "Take It All", written by Nicole with Anders Osborne from her album Wolf Den, can be heard and was mentioned in the ending credits.